 Pennsylvania Department of Transportation, Engineering District 6-0

 Susquehanna Civil, Inc. has been performing the following activities as the project’s geotechnical engineer:

-- Geotechnical engineering tasks such as RSGER's, administration of core boring contracts, core boring inspection, foundation design for bridges and retaining walls.
+- Geotechnical work such as RSGER’s, administration of boring contracts, core boring inspection, foundation design for all bridges, retaining walls and sign structures.